gilberto-torrezan/gwt-views/README.md

 ### UserPresenceManager

 When using authenticated Views, the framework need to know if the user has the rights to see the page he is requesting.
-To do so, you need to setup your UserPresenceManager:
+To do so, you need to setup your `UserPresenceManager`:

 ```java
 public class MyApp implements EntryPoint {